France-ioi/bebras-platform/README.md

 ## Initial configuration

-*Create an admin user:* go to /teacherInterface/, register through the link "Register!".
+*Create an admin user:* go to `/teacherInterface/`, register through the link ‘Register!’.
 For the first user, you need to validate it manually through the database.
-A record should have been created in the "user" table, and you need to set the fields "validated" and "isAdmin" to 1.
+A record should have been created in the ‘user’ table, and you need to set the fields ‘validated’ and ‘isAdmin’ to 1.
 You can then log in on the `/teacherInterface/index.php` page.

-*Generating contests:* contests need to be "generated", which means compiling all of the questions into a single html file, a css file, a js file and a php file.
-You do that as an admin in the "Contest" tab by selecting a contest in the first grid, and clicking on "Regenerate selected contest".
+*Generating contests:* contests need to be ‘generated’, which means compiling all of the questions into a single HTML file, a CSS file, a JS file and a PHP file.
+You do that as an administrator in the ‘Contest’ tab by selecting a contest in the first grid, and clicking on ‘Regenerate selected contest’.
 Make sure php has read/write access to the contests folder, where it will create a sub-folder for each contest that you generate.
 The interface doesn't say anything if there is an error, so you have to check that the folder has been created.

-Once contests have been generated, you can try them as a contestant : go to contestInterface/index_en.html in the root folder.
+Once contests have been generated, you can try them as a contestant: go to contestInterface/index_en.html in the root folder.
 It should look exactly the same as [http://concours.castor-informatique.fr](http://concours.castor-informatique.fr), and you can click on any contest that has been generated.